SueChaplain/draft-guide-collection-nodejs-express/README.md

 As a developer in a large organisation, you typically don't have to deal with all the components of Kabanero.
 The Kabanero Foundation software might already be installed and configured by an operations team, which provides some of the underlying services that are required on top of an OKD or Red Hat OpenShift deployment.
 In addition, the Kabanero Collections available to you might have been chosen and customized in some way to meet local security policies.

 You can use collections directly from a terminal window by installing the Appsody CLI, or you can use collections within an IDE by installing Codewind.
-Supported IDEs are VS Code or Eclipse Che.
+Supported IDEs are VS Code or Eclipse.

 ## Using the Node.js Kabanero Collections